ucsb-cs56-projects/cs56-utilities-flashcards/W18_proj00.md

 Adam Farnsworth
 Myles Adams

-###### a) A brief description of the project.
-Here, I’m looking for a short description: probably 1 sentence, 2-3 at most.
-The project is a flash card simulator for studying.
+a) The project is a flash card simulator for studying.
 It can create, cards and help to learn new material.

 b) As a user I can create cards with custom input so that I can enter questions and answers.
 As a user i can shuffle the deck, flip cards to the front and back, view the next card in the deck, save decks of cars to the loader so that I can study efficiently.